 Cash - This classification includes cash on deposit with private bank accounts.
-We examined internal control designed to ensure that the Clerk properly safeguards and accounts for these assets.
-We also examined evidence to support compliance with laws and regulations for depositing cash receipts and escheating unclaimed funds after a prescribed period of time.
-As of June 30, 2012, the Clerk had \$685,862 in cash on deposit with private banks.
+We examined internal control designed to ensure that the Clerk properly safeguards these assets.
+We also examined internal control designed to ensure compliance with laws and regulations related to depositing cash receipts and escheating unclaimed funds after a prescribed period of time.
+As of June 30, 2012, the Clerk had \$363,133 in cash on deposit with private banks.

 Trusts - This classification includes funds held by the Clerk for minors, incapacitated adults, and others according to the terms of a court order, will, or deed.
-We examined internal control over disbursements from these accounts to ensure proper safeguards are in place.
-We also examined evidence to support compliance with finance-related laws and regulations that set guidelines for disbursements from these accounts.
-As of June 30, 2012, the Clerk had \$1,910,228 in trust accounts.
+We examined internal control designed to ensure that distributions from the accounts are proper, including internal control designed to ensure compliance with laws and regulations governing distributions where applicable.
+As of June 30, 2012, the Clerk had \$2,227,311 in trust accounts.

-Cash Bonds - We examined internal control and evidence to support compliance with finance-related laws and regulations over forfeited cash bonds.
+Cash Bonds - We examined internal control designed to ensure compliance with laws and regulations governing the distribution of forfeited cash bonds.
 These laws and regulations require the Clerk to remit such funds to the county once a final judgment of forfeiture is entered.
-As of June 30, 2012, the Clerk had \$1,055,630 in cash bonds.
+As of June 30, 2012, the Clerk had \$118,544 in cash bonds.